Can you deposit or cash a check at an ATM?

 Some banks allow you to deposit cash at any ATM, but not all.

-Sometimes, you want to deposit a check after the bank branch’s business hours, and an ATM is a convenient way to do that if your bank does not offer mobile deposits.
+Sometimes, you want to deposit a check after the bank branch’s business hours.
+An ATM is a convenient way to do that if your bank does not offer mobile deposits.

 For the most part, it’s best to deposit a check of any kind into an ATM that belongs to the bank where you have a checking or savings account.